sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-codeintegrity.md

 The `Microsoft-Windows-CodeIntegrity` component is new in Windows 10, version 1803.
 Use the `SKUPolicyRequired` setting to indicate whether a Windows 10 device will run in S mode on next boot.

 Windows 10 in S mode can be applied to a Windows edition to enable a productive user experience that's streamlined for security.
 Windows 10 in S mode supports using apps from the Microsoft Store only, and supports web browsing only in the Microsoft Edge browser.
-In p versions of Windows, Windows 10 S was a separate edition that required working with a different Windows image than non-S editions.
+In previous versions of Windows, Windows 10 S was a separate edition that required working with a different Windows image than non-S editions.
 Starting with Windows 10, version 1803, you can enable S mode on supported Windows editions.

-Configuring this Unattend setting is only part of the process required to design and manufacture devices that run Windows 10 in S mode.
-While the overall process is similar to building other Windows 10 devices, Windows 10 in S mode has some additional considerations.
-To review the full end-to-end process, see [Windows 10 in S mode manufacturing overview](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-10-s-overview).
+For more on Windows 10 in S mode, including the specifics of which apps and programs are supported, manufacturing and design considerations, and instructions for applying the Unattend file to the image using DISM, see the [Windows 10 in S mode manufacturing overview](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-10-s-overview).

 ## In This Section